guigadourado/musiquero-lavalink/README.md

 - YouTube thumbnails are fetched automatically from track URI

 ### High memory usage
-- Enable `lowMemoryMode: true` in config
+- `lowMemoryMode: true` is enabled by default (optimized for 256MB/512MB RAM)
-- Disable `showVisualizer` if not needed
+- Disable `showVisualizer` if not needed (already disabled by default)
 - Consider using `generateSongCard: false` for minimal memory usage

+### Node Connection Issues
+- The bot features Auto Node Connection Retry [Beta] - it will automatically reconnect to Lavalink nodes
+- Check node status in console logs
+- Verify node credentials and accessibility

 ---